tbp.monty.frameworks.environments#

 pre_epoch()[source]#

-Dataloader for testing on environment with one “primary target” object.
+Interface for testing in an environment with one “primary target” object.

-Dataloader for testing on environment where we load one “primary target” object at a time; in addition, one can optionally load other “distractor” objects to the environment
+Interface for testing in an environment where we load one “primary target” object at a time; in addition, we can optionally add other “distractor” objects to the environment.

 Has a list of primary target objects, swapping these objects in and out for episodes without resetting the environment.
 The objects are initialized with parameters such that we can vary their location, rotation, and scale.